 Conservation easements must be donated to nonprofit organizations, Native American tribes, or public agencies that meet the requirements of California Civil Code section 815.3 and possess the experience and capacity to fully and strictly implement the terms of the conservation easement.
-The Shasta Land Trust (SLT) will hold the conservation easement over the lands in the Hat Creek planning unit that are the subject of this LCCP.
+The Shasta Land Trust (SLT) will hold the conservation easement over the lands in the Lake Britton and Hat Creek planning units that are the subject of this LCCP.
 The qualifications of the SLT are described in Chapter 4.

-Accordingly, immediately following PG&E's conveyance of the lands to be donated to the Pit River Tribe in the Hat Creek planning unit, the Pit River Tribe will convey the conservation easement to SLT.
+Accordingly, immediately following PG&E's conveyance of the lands to be donated to the Pit River Tribe in the Lake Britton and Hat Creek planning units, the Pit River Tribe will convey the conservation easement to SLT.